Roads and Crimes Legislation Amendment Act 2022: Legislative process

+Effect

 The Bill makes it an offence to cause "damage or disruption to major roads or major public facilities".
 People found guilty of these new offences are liable for fines of up to $22,000 "or imprisonment for 2 years, or both".
 The Bill also empowers the responsible Government Minister to designate any road or public facility as a 'major road' or 'major infrastructure facility' by regulation.